tekumara/gh-doctor/README.md

 # GitHub Doctor

-GitHub Doctor creates SSH keys and uploads them to your account.
+GitHub Doctor creates SSH keys and optionally uploads them to your account.
 It can also rotate existing keys.

-Commands are idempotent and can be re-run.
-This makes GitHub Doctor easy to use in scripts and useful for repairing misconfigurations.
+Commands are idempotent and can be re-run, making GitHub Doctor easy to use in scripts and useful for repairing misconfigurations.

 ## Install